 We've included two self-drive and guide trails to ensure you see the most featured and picturesque locations that will seem oh-so familiar.
 They include stately homes, parish churches, town and viilage buildings and more than a few hostelries.
 There are companies offering the option of guided Midsomer Murders tours, where you can sit back and enjoy the view as a knowledgable guide tells you everything you need to know.
 There's no need for map reading or sat-nav systems and you miss nothing.

 Next time you find yourself admiring the setting as Inspector Baranaby solves another village 'whodunnit' make a plan to treat yourself.
-Take a short break in South Oxfordshire and spend time visiting the real Midsomer Murders locations.
-With regular filming schedules you may even end up in the right place at the right time.
+Take a short break in South Oxfordshire visiting the real Midsomer Murders locations.
+And who knows, with filming taking place at regular intervals you may even end up in the right place at the right time - although unfortunately we don't have prior knowledge of when and where filming is taking place.

 This is an independent website of South Oxfordshire District Council.
 The content and or views expressed within this website are solely those of the author and are not necessarily shared by Bentley Productions Ltd. Stills from the series are reproduced under licence from Bentley Productions Ltd.